 Minnesota Assistance Council for Veterans (MACV).
 Call (612) 726-1327 for information on Support and Prevention Services for Veterans or SSVF.
 Grants for housing costs (rent, mortgages or utilities); job training programs; moving cost help and more.
 They help veterans apply for VA benefits too.

 Anoka County branch of Minnesota Housing Finance Agency can be reached at (651) 296-7608.
 The government agency operates statewide as well.
 Grants for energy costs, rent, and more is available.
 Or apply for section 8.
 Clients can be seniors or disabled as well.

+Anoka County Housing Help Desk is a free service.
 The call center can provide linkage to numerous resources.
-Whether it is winter shelter or one time help for rent or other moving costs, such as a security deposit, there are charities that can help.
+Whether it is winter shelter or one time help for rent or other moving costs, such as a security deposit, there are charities or government social services that can help.
 All of the information on housing programs is free.
+Call 763-324-1490.

 Volunteers of America of Dakota County (dial (763) 427-2022) is a regional charity.
 They have a small number of low income apartments for senior citizens, disabled, or veterans.
 The main address is 3101 111th Ave NW, Coon Rapids, Minnesota 55433.